fourtytoo/mqhub/README.md

 	$ mqhub

-Otherwise you can run the jar as ussual:
+Otherwise you can run the jar as usual:

     $ java -cp target/mqhub-0.1.0-standalone.jar mqhub.core